chaoss/community/community-resources/chaoss-specific-terms.md

 ### **CHAOSScon**

-CHAOSScon is a conference organized by CHAOSS Community annually which fosters around the topics -  open source project health, CHAOSS updates, use cases, and hands-on workshops for developers, community managers, project managers, and anyone interested in measuring open source project health.
+CHAOSScon is a conference organized by CHAOSS Community usually twice a year focused on open source project health, CHAOSS updates, use cases, and hands-on workshops for developers, community managers, project managers, and anyone interested in measuring open source project health.

 ### **CHAOSScast**